christianityorigins/website/blog/_posts/2016-06-12-friedrich-nietzsche-christianity.md

 -_In the democratic movement, we see the completion of the Christian movement; it is Christianity minus the God._ - The Will to Power (section 358)

--_Leftism is the last refuge of the weak, a secularized form of Christian charity._ - Friedrich Nietzsche

 -_Liberal institutions straightway cease from being liberal, the moment they are soundly established: once this is attained no more grievous and more thorough enemies of freedom exist than liberal institutions!
 One knows, of course, what they bring about: they undermine the Will to Power, they are the levelling of mountain and valley exalted to a morality, they make people small, cowardly and pleasure-loving,—by means of them the gregarious animal invariably triumphs.
 Liberalism, or, in plain English, the transformation of mankind into cattle… Freedom is the will to be responsible for ourselves.
 It is to preserve the distance which separates us from other men.
 To grow more indifferent to hardship, to severity, to privation, and even to life itself.
 To be ready to sacrifice men for one’s cause, one’s self included.
 Freedom denotes that the virile instincts which rejoice in war and in victory, prevail over other instincts; for instance, over the instincts of “happiness.”
 The man who has won his freedom, and how much more so, therefore, the spirit that has won its freedom, tramples ruthlessly upon that contemptible kind of comfort which tea—grocers, Christians, cows, women, Englishmen and other democrats worship in their dreams.
 The free man is a warrior._ - Twilight of the Idols

 -_The whole of the West has been Christianized, and the whole of the West has been infected with the Christian disease...
 The democratic movement is the heir of the Christian movement._ - Twilight of the Idols (section 5 in the "Skirmishes of an Untimely Man" chapter)